1. The atmosphere is the envelope of_____________.

 Explanation: Cold dense air creates high pressure at the poles.

-51. Winds blow due to:
+51. Winds blow due to_____________.

 A) Earth’s rotation only